GENIVI/rvi_core/README.md

 code, with two more (setup and edown) used for release and documentation management.

-The purpose is to make the code comprehensible and minimize the time a developer has to travesrse through obscure libraries trying to understand what a specific call flow actually does.
+The reason for minimizing external module usage is to make the code comprehensible and minimize the time a developer has to travesrse through obscure libraries trying to understand what a specific call flow actually does.

 The entire reference implementation (as of the first alpa release) is 2800 lines of code, broken down into six standalone modules and one